 The International Council of Shopping Centers (ICSC) is holding it's annual Research Connections Conference next week in Denver, CO on September 28th - 30th.
 The premier event for the intersection of retail, real estate and research, the event will be attended by retailers, landlords, and other industry advisers from across the country.

 This week, the 6th annual EcoDistricts Summit, will converge on Washington, DC on September 24 - 26th.
 The summit will explore district-scale sustainable development and dig deep into the public-private-civic partnerships that are laying the groundwork for the neighborhoods of the future: resilient, vibrant, resource-efficient and just.

 When thinking about store trade areas, 16 years is a long time.
 I found this chestnut - Retail Trade Area Analysis: Concepts and New Aproaches - in Directions Magazine, from that many years ago.
 To understand where things were at then and how far they how they have come, a little history is in order.

 Sponsored by GreenBiz, the Verge Salon 2014 on September 16th is focusing on next-gen Buildings and Cities.
 StreetLight's CEO, Laura Schewel, will be speaking on a panel titled "Democratizing Data: How to Make it Accessible and Useful".
-The discussion will focus on how to ensure that everyone who could benefit from the multitude of new data streaming from buildings and cities actually is able to access it, while at the same time ensuring consumer privacy is protected.

 Watch the video below to see commentary by a panel of technology experts and executives as well as Laura's final presentation.